 - An email address that you can check every day.

-**If you are low-income and need a laptop or need Wi-Fi, please contact Nyah Ferreira at (206) 934-6030 or email her at NyahFerreira@seattlecolleges.edu.
+If you need to borrow a laptop or need Wi-Fi, please contact Nyah Ferreira at (206) 934-6030 or email at Nyah.Ferreira@seattlecolleges.edu.

 Any other questions, please call the Basic and Transitional Studies Office at (206) 934-4720 or email us at BTS@seattlecolleges.edu.